 If you’re ready to really nail your meringue recipe, then check out these tips and tricks and you’ll be making perfect Christmas tree meringues every time…

-• Bake long and low – For crispy shells and soft middles, the meringues are best baked slowly for longer.
-Set the oven to 90C/ 195F and bake for approximately 2 hours.
+- Bake long and low – For crispy shells and soft middles, the meringues are best baked slowly for longer.
+Set the oven to 100C/ 210F and bake for approximately 1 hour, turn off the oven and leave the meringues inside to cool completely, preferably overnight if you can.

 More Christmas recipes to try